 Wake Forest School of Law offers for-credit study abroad opportunities in London, Venice, and Vienna.
 Each program provides a comparative view of U.S. law with that of the host country.About Study Abroad »

-Current Wake Forest University students can register for courses beginning March 19.
+Current Wake Forest University students can register for courses beginning in March.
 Course load is limited to 2 courses.
 Registration for a 3rd course is only permitted with authorization from the Executive Associate Dean for Academic Affairs.

 Summer externships provide unique working and learning opportunities to put legal theory into action through field placements.
 Each externship placement is complemented by classroom instruction taught by Wake Forest School of Law faculty.